zhixinli26/zhixinli/_pages/about.md

   - /about.html
 ---

 I am a PhD student at [Syracuse University School of Information Studies](https://ischool.syr.edu/).
 I am advised by [Dr. Jaime Banks](https://ischool.syr.edu/jaime-banks/#Biography).
-I STUDY the artificiality aspect of emergent social technologies (e.g., voice assistants, chatbots, and social robots) and I CARE about how humans, especially young minds, perceive this artificiality in AI when they interact with these entities.
+I study how humans, espcially young minds, perceive mental capacities, moral patiency, relationality in social machines (e.g., voice assistants, chatbots, and social robots), and how their perceptions shape the way they interact with machines and humans.
+I am currently working under a National Science Foundation (NSF) funded project to study how we perceive AI companions.

 (The site is under construction.)🚧
+"为了AI与爱"